Issues relating to social networking services: Virtual identity suicide

-Many people find that the only way to really move on from a past relationship is to cut the person out of their life completely.
-Social media has made this process much more complicated and difficult.
-In a 2012 study, 48% of the participants stated they had remained friends with their ex on Facebook, and of these people, 88% stated they 'creeped' their ex after the breakup.
-Many digital social networking sites leave behind a trail of a user's interactions, so deleting content may be an arduous process, more difficult than simply burning or throwing away an entire box of letters, photos, and mementos.
-Additionally, this content can still remain online.

 Social overload

 The increasing number of messages and social relationships embedded in SNS also increases the amount of social information demanding a reaction from SNS users.
 Consequently, SNS users perceive they are giving too much social support to other SNS friends.
 This dark side of SNS usage is called 'social overload'.
 It is caused by the extent of usage, number of friends, subjective social support norms, and type of relationship (online-only vs offline friends) while age has only an indirect effect.
 The psychological and behavioral consequences of social overload include perceptions of SNS exhaustion, low user satisfaction, and high intentions to reduce or stop using SNS.

 Social anxiety

 Smartphones and social networking services enable us to stay connected continuously with people around us or far away from us, which however is sometimes the root of our anxiety in social life.
 The eagerness to know what everyone was saying and the tendency to see if anyone shared new things are typical "symptoms" of this anxiety called FoMO.
 There is a study that examined possible connections between FOMO and social media engagement indicating that FoMO was associated with lower need satisfaction, mood and life satisfaction.

 Another type of social anxiety is the FoBM (fear of being missed).
 It comes from the situation that we can't produce share-content for people to consume.
 The FoBM is a counterpart of FoMO; however, compared to FoMO it may have a more serious impact since the exclusion from the conversation can result in continuous exclusion later.